-The increased penalties and tougher pipe safety requirements come in the wake of the Sept.
-9, 2010 Pacific Gas and Electric pipeline explosion in San Bruno, CA, and the pipeline explosion in Allentown, PA, which killed five people (see Daily GPI, Feb.
-11, 2011; Sept.
-17, 2010).
+The increased penalties and tougher pipe safety requirements come in the wake of several gas explosions, including the Sept.
+9, 2010 Pacific Gas and Electric pipeline explosion in San Bruno, CA, and the pipeline explosion in Allentown, PA, which killed five people (see NGI, Feb.
+14, 2011; Sept.
+13, 2010).

 Â©Copyright 2012Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.